remoscream/Miniature_Model_For_Cubicle/README.md

-# MiniatureModelForCubicle
-Sub-project of intelligent monitoring design of power system cubicle by using miniature model
+# Sub-project of intelligent monitoring design of power system cubicle by using miniature model